2 Dead, 1 Injured In Murder-Suicide In South End - WCCB Charlotte's CW

 Wooden Robot Brewery canceled its previously planned Valentine’s Day event out of respect for the victims and their families.
 The wrote on on social media they were closed at the time of the shooting and authorities told them it was safe to reopen on Tuesday.

 The police report shows Thompson had a relationship with the suspect.
-We’ve asked CMPD what that relationship was and if the victim has been arrested, they have not responded.
+We’ve asked CMPD what that relationship was and if the suspect has been arrested, they have not responded.